nicolasfara/experiments-modularization-framework/README.md

 # experiments-modularization-framework

+This repository contains the code and data for the experiments in the paper "On the Coordination of Multi-Tier Field-Based Applications"

 ## Reproduce the entire experiment

 **WARNING**: re-running the whole experiment may take a very long time on a normal computer.